-0.0001% optionally convertible redeemable preference shares (INR 100 each, including premium of INR 90) (OCRPS)
+$0.0001\%\ optionally\ convertible\ redeemable\ preference\ shares\ (INR\ 100\ each, including\ premium\ of\ INR\ 90)\ (OCRPS)$

 Renew Wind Energy (AP 2) Private Limited issued 37,294,470 0.0001% OCRPS during the year INR 10 each fully paid-up at a premium of INR 90 per share.
-OCRPS carry non-cumulative dividend @ 0.0001%, the Renew Wind Energy (AP 2) Private Limited declares and pays dividends in Indian rupees.
+OCRPS carry non-cumulative dividend @ 0.0001%. the Renew Wind Energy (AP 2) Private Limited declares and pays dividends in Indian rupees.

-OCRPS do not carry voting rights and OCRPS would be in the event of conversion converted into Equity Shares of Renew Wind Energy (AP 2) Private Limited in the ratio of 1 equity shares: 1 preference shares
+OCRPS do not carry voting rights and OCRPS would be in the event of conversion converted into Equity Shares of Renew Wind Energy (AP 2) Private Limited in the ratio of 1 equity shares: 1 preference

-In the event of Liquidation of the Renew Wind Energy (AP 2) Private Limited, the holders of OCRPS shall be paid 1 times the face value of OCRPS and such dividend in arrear, if any, declared and remained unpaid.
+In the event of Liquidation of the Renew Wind Energy (AP 2) Private Limited,, the holders of OCRPS shall be paid 1 times the face value of OCRPS and such dividend in arrear, if any, declared and remained unpaid.

-14B Shares held by the Holding Company of entitles forming part of Restricted Group
+15B Shares held by the Holding Company of entities forming part of Restrcited Group